 At any seasonal job, you are going to encounter a lot of versatility when it comes to people.
 You’ll find young hippies fresh out of college who just want to party, old retirees who just want to get away from the hustle and bustle of every day life, and even military vets with a lot of stories.
 Whether you are an introvert who wants a hiking buddy or a social butterfly who wants to do and see new things with others, there’s a place for you here.

 It’s really easy to make friends with the people you work and live with.
 During the week, expect to be invited to short hikes and drinks at the bar.
 During the weekend, it’s a little tricky because different people have different days off.
 But in most cases, you can request to have specific days off so you and your friends can have backpacking adventures and go see the sights.

 The companies in the Tetons all know and respect one another.
 Every week, two opposing teams from two companies get together to play softball!
 When you work and live in the Tetons, you become a family, one that cares for and looks after its people, You work together, are housed together, eat together, hike and camp together, and, sometimes, those friendships extend to other seasonal jobs.

-The Tetons are a great, wonderful, magical place to work, and I’m not just saying that so I get a bonus at my job, cause I won’t.
+The Tetons are a great, wonderful, magical place to work, and I’m not just saying that cause I got a bonus at my job.
 But this experience has been one of my favorites and for good reason.
-The people, the experiences, and the memories made here made this summer one of the best ever, and I am looking forward to doing it again.
+The people, the experiences, and the memories made there made that summer one of the best ever, and I am looking forward to doing it again.
 If you’re considering seasonal work, the Tetons are an absolutely amazing place to start.